 Multiple Sclerosis Treatment Center at Winthrop Looks Toward Future of Research, Treatment Options

 Since the first treatment protocol for Multiple Sclerosis (MS) introduced back in 1993, great strides have been made in the treatment and management of the disease.
-At the Multiple Sclerosis Treatment Center at Winthrop-University Hospital, patients benefit from the hands-on care as well as the ongoing research and clinical trials that have led to major breakthroughs in new treatment options.
+At the Multiple Sclerosis Treatment Center at NYU Winthrop Hospital, patients benefit from the hands-on care as well as the ongoing research and clinical trials that have led to major breakthroughs in new treatment options.

 “More medications for MS are released and approved every year,” stated Malcolm Gottesman, MD, Director of the Multiple Sclerosis Treatment Center and Chief of Neurology at Winthrop.
 “Over the years, the pace for conducting research has increased, leading to more effective treatments for our patients and a brighter outlook for the future.”